You are here:

 Plan your visit

-• Always carry a map, and be sure to share your itinerary.
-If you’re setting out alone in Gatineau Park or the Greenbelt, bring a cellphone, a whistle and a flashlight in case of emergency.
+• Think about essentials: Bring plenty of water and snacks and dress for the weather.
+Always carry a map and be sure to share your itinerary.
+If you’re setting out alone in nature, bring a cellphone, a whistle and a flashlight in case of emergency.

 Other areas to discover